stefanpenner/js-object-pretty-print/README.md

 js-object-pretty-print
 ======================

 Serializes a javascript object to a printable string.
-String is formatted to be used in either pure text environments, like a console log or in HTML. **js-object-pretty-print** is not a JSON serializer
+String is formatted to be used in a pure text environments, like a console log, as an HTML output,  or to create a JSON string.

 ## Installation